Only YOU can prevent AI slop.

 Content creators love AI, because now they can be experts on things that they only just heard about yesterday, churning out long explanations on how this latest change changes everything.
 The world is drowning in thought pieces and short form video.

 But hold on – is that an em dash?
 Wait a second, this writing pattern feels familiar.
 Hold up, I think… yeah.
 This was written by AI!
-It's garbage!!
+It’s slop!

 In that case it is you, my friend, who sucks.

-Lazy half-assed thoughts put into a machine that can make them sound profound on the surface, but lack any real point of view, suck.
-Headlines that are a generated rehashing of actual good human thoughts?
-No surprise, they suck.
-AI outputs what it predicts you want straight from the median of approximately a metric shit-ton of training data.
-It’s not creating.
-Which means people who are using it as a ghostwriter also aren’t creating, they're generating.
+By putting the robot in the lead, you’re going to get a bunch of crap.
+Lazy half-assed thoughts put into a machine that can make them sound profound on the surface, but lack any real point of view.
+Headlines that are a generated rehashing of actual good human thoughts.
+But now it’s mushed down into the median of a metric shit-ton of training data.
+This isn’t creating, it’s simply generating.
+And there is a big difference.

-What's even worse is that when humans stop creating, only generating and re-generating along the median, the audience is also unlearning important skills.
+Another thing that happens when humans stop creating, only generating and re-generating along the median, it encourages the audience to pay less attention.
 Instead of recognising creativity and originality, they are getting swamped with mediocrity and begin to accept half-baked as the real cake.
-That's not an environment where original thinking gets recognised, let alone rewarded.
+That’s not an environment where original thinking gets recognised, let alone rewarded.

-Which means when everyone is using the same tools to do the same work, you're going to get the same muddy bullshit back, not anything that actually does what you're trying to do.
-Instead, people are increasingly clocking the robot author behind the work, and they feel cheated.
+So when people are actually clocking the robot author behind the work, they can feel cheated.
 Like they busted someone selling them a fake Gucci.
 They point and laugh and call it slop, and turn away.